 You can manually configure a specific IP address, or direct the device to obtain an address from a DHCP server.
 Valid IPv4 addresses consist of four decimal numbers, 0 to 255, separated by periods.
-Anything other than this format will not be accepted.
+Anything other than this format will not be accepted by the CLI program.